The Little Path on Bled Island

 While Bled Island boasts a well-oiled infrastructure today, as recently as the 1960s, there was a single family that lived here full-time, complete with livestock, and the organization was a good deal less formal, to say the least.
-These days the township of Bled runs the island officially.
+These days the Parish Church of Bled runs the island officially.

 Potičnica cake shop on Bled Island.

 Potičnica, the cake shop on the island, should be your final stop, after taking in the cultural attractions.
 Studying altarpieces and climbing bell towers can make a fellow hungry.